 He always came here, to talk, to find comfort, to think.
 Life was hard when no-one liked you.
-But out in nature, everything was simple: birds sang and chirped, the sun beat down, the trees loomed still and untroubled.
+But out in nature, everything was simple: birds sang, the sun beat down, the trees loomed still and untroubled.

 He pulled back and looked at the tree again.
 ‘Missy,’ he said.

 That was what he called her and it matched her perfectly.
 She was certainly a Miss, with her long, leafy vines that looked like hair, the dips in her trunk that looked like eyes, the crease that looked like the curve of a lip.
 And below—

 He touched them—the two smooth, shiny burrs that looked like breasts.
 And they were just at the right height too.
 He closed his eyes, gripped them, rubbed them, as he grew hard between the legs.
 He leant in and brushed his lips against hers.
 She was so sweet-smelling—eucalypt and sap and the woody scent of bark.
 So fresh.

 The crunch of leaves, the snap of a branch, and he jerked away and wiped his mouth.

 ‘John!’ his sister called through the trees.
 He dropped to his bottom and grabbed his backpack.
 ‘John?’ she called again, closer this time.

 ‘Over here.’
 He pulled out his sketchpad, poised his pencil upon the paper and squinted into the distance.
 Sketching—always the best ruse.

 ‘Thought I’d find you here,’ she said, brushing aside a branch as she stepped into view.
 ‘Mum’s looking for you.’